 Study begins before going to France, as students will receive the course syllabus and materials for review and familiarization.

 Rochester students must have successfully completed ASL 105: Intermediate American Sign Language before studying abroad in Paris.
 For all other students, a sign communication proficiency interview is not required, but if applicants have one, it must be rated at the intermediate-level or above.

 Applicants’ sign language proficiency will also be evaluated by a conversation with the program director.
 Learning written French is optional for this program.

 Application and Program Deadlines

 The program cost is approximately $3,300.
-The cost includes accommodations in France, program-sponsored in-country travel, site visits, and field trips.
+The cost includes accommodations in France, program-sponsored in-country travel, site visits, field trips, and some meals.

 Program costs are subject to change due to currency fluctuations, unexpected increases in transportation costs, program changes or University of Rochester policy changes.